Hezbollah: In the Arab and Muslim world

-In March 2016, Gulf Cooperation Council designated Hezbollah as a terrorist organization due to its alleged attempts to undermine GCC states, and Arab League followed the move, with reservation by Iraq and Lebanon.
+In March 2016, the GCC designated Hezbollah as a terrorist organisation due to its alleged attempts to undermine GCC states, and Arab League followed the move, with reservation by Iraq and Lebanon.
 In the summit, Lebanese Foreign Minister Gebran Bassil said that "Hezbollah enjoys wide representation and is an integral faction of the Lebanese community", while Iraqi Foreign Minister Ibrahim al-Jaafari said PMF and Hezbollah "have preserved Arab dignity" and those who accuse them of being terrorists are terrorists themselves.
 The Saudi delegation walked out of the meeting.
 Israel's Prime Minister Benjamin Netanyahu called the step, important' and 'even amazing.

 A day before the move by the Arab League, Hezbollah leader Nasrallah said that, "Saudi Arabia is angry with Hezbollah since it is daring to say what only a few others dare to say against its royal family."

 In 2020, a German security contractor accused Qatar of financing Hezbollah.
 In September 2021, U.S' Secretary of State, Antony Blinken commended the combined efforts taken by the United States and the Government of Qatar against Hezbollah financial network which involved the abuse of international financial system by using global networks of financiers and front companies to spread terrorism.
 In July 2022, Qatar participated in a 30-nation meeting led by the United States to counter Hezbollah, according to Axios.

-In June 2024, the Arab League Assistant Secretary-General Hossam Zaki has announced that the Arab League no longer considers Hezbollah a terrorist organization.
+In June 2024, the Arab League Assistant Secretary-General Hossam Zaki has announced that the Arab League no longer considers Hezbollah a terrorist organisation.